eparra/nss-deploy-test/README.md

 ## Support

-These templates are released under an as-is, best effort, support basis.
-At this time, these scripts should be seen as community supported, and Zscaler will contribute expertise, as and when possible.
+All files contained in this repository are supported under an as-is, best effort, basis.
+Zscaler will contribute expertise, as and when possible.

 ## References